Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation function of the Pfaffian Schur process

-\textsc{Proof of Theorem~\ref{LimitRep}.} Let us first simplify the innermost inner product in \eqref{eq:ULimit}.
-In order to achieve this, we use Lemma~\ref{InnerProductLemma1}.
-To that goal, we identify the representation of the partition functions $Z(.,.)$, $F(.,.)$ and $H^{(1)}_q$ in terms of the power sum symmetric functions.
+We first analyze the innermost inner product in \eqref{eq:ULimitAlt}.
+The key tool that we use is Lemma~\ref{InnerProductLemma1}.
+We start with writing the partition functions $Z(\cdot;\cdot)$, $F(\cdot;\cdot)$ and $H^{(1)}_q$ in terms of the power sum symmetric functions